 Practical advice on compliance with Clause 9.3 requirements: The periodic management system review is an opportunity not to be missed

 The diagram shows that Management Review is the top-level Control and Management activities common to all ISO Management System Standards.
-As such, it must be done well if the organisation is to gain maximum benefit from the significant resources invested in implementing and maintaining an ISO Certification.
+As such, it must be done well if the organization is to gain maximum benefit from the significant resources invested in implementing and maintaining an ISO Certification.

 And here are some examples of DOs and DON'Ts relating to Management Reviews and getting the most from compliance with the requirements ...